donaljojoofficial/ArchSec/README.md

 Compliance mapping (OWASP, ISO, NIST)

-PlaniX acts as a Secure Development Co-Pilot, built using Python Django and AI-driven analysis.
+ArchSec acts as a Secure Development Co-Pilot, built using Python Django and AI-driven analysis.

 ---